 We have consulted directly with the tax department, Ministerio de Hacienda and clarified the following:

-- The factura Electronica (invoice) should be made out to the payee, in this case Airbnb.
+- The factura / tiquette Electronica (invoice) should be made out to the payee, in this case Airbnb.
 Even though Airbnb may not receive / require the invoice, the property owner is required to produce one for each rental.
 A renter cannot be invoiced twice.
 Airbnb has invoiced the renter and collected the rent.
-Airbnb then pays the property owner, therefore the property owner mustthen invoice Airbnb directly.
+Airbnb then pays the property owner, therefore the property owner must then invoice Airbnb directly.

 We highly recommend to not be tempted to hide Airbnb income.
 Hacienda has access to every property online and every reservation calendar.
+The new law has instructed them to connect to Airbnb and VRBO databases.
 Don’t get caught!
 An audit can be very stressful and fines very high.

 My property manager handles all my reservations.
 What are his / her responsibilities?

-I want to rent my house, but don’t want to be bothered with invoicing and taxes.
+I want to rent my house, be in compliance, but don’t want to be bothered with invoicing, declaracions and taxes.
 What are my options?

-Unregistered vacation homes are still a majority, but the tax department (Ministerio de Hacienda) has recently taken an aggressive approach at finding and fining properties that don’t comply.
+Unregistered vacation homes are still a majority (though quickly changing), but the tax department (Ministerio de Hacienda) has recently taken an aggressive approach at finding and fining properties that don’t comply.
 You do not want to be next!
 Your easiest option is to work with a reputable property management service that can help with the invoicing and charging of all of your clients.
-Your manager should also file the monthly Sales Tax declaration and pay it for you.
+Your manager should also file the monthly Sales and Income Tax declaration on your behalf and pay it for you.
 You can also hire an accountant.
 Yes, this seems like more expenses and a lot more work.
 It is, but it’s the law and everyone must comply.